Corporate Services

 Parker Russell Turner is a member of the international network Parker Russell International.

 Through its affiliate members in the network, the firm is able to set up companies in world wide jurisdictions according to the requirements of the client.
-Companies being set up in Malta may also have as directors companies which are registered in other jurisdictions.
+Companies being set up in Malta may also have as director companies which are registered in other jurisdictions.

 Through our people’s expertise we are also able to advise in relation to what would be the best solution vis-à-vis the requirements of the client.